irmen/prog8/docs/source/libraries.rst

 It uses the ROM based graphics routines on the latter, and it is a very small library because of that.
 On the cx16 there's also the ``gfx2`` library if you want full-screen graphics or non-monochrome drawing.
 See below for that one.

-Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/c64/graphics.p8>`_ to see what's in there.
+Read the `graphics source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/c64/graphics.p8>`_ to see what's in there.
 (Note: slight variations for different compiler targets)